Thrust Model

 Step 7: Intuition

-- The system always moves toward .
+- The system always converges toward.

-- The speed of convergence is governed by .
+- The convergence speed is governed by.

 - Smaller → faster response.